 - 39.2.1.
-Low-level concerns about a member of staff (paid, agency or voluntary) will be reported to the Headteacher and if not the DSL.
-The DSL will inform the headteacher of all the low-level concerns in a timely fashion according to the nature of each particular low-level concern.
-The headteacher is the ultimate decision maker in respect of all low-level concerns, although, depending on the nature of some low-level concerns, the headteacher may sometimes consult with the DSL and take a more collaborative decision making approach.
+Low-level concerns about a member of staff (paid, agency or voluntary) will be reported to the Headteacher The headteacher is the ultimate decision maker in respect of all low-level concerns, although, depending on the nature of some low-level concerns, the headteacher may sometimes consult with the DSL and take a more collaborative decision making approach.
 Where a low-level concern is raised about the DSL, it will be shared with the headteacher. - 39.2.2.
-The School will ensure there is an environment where staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards. - 39.2.3.
+The School will ensure there is an environment where staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

+- 39.2.3.
 Where a low-level concern relates to a person employed by a supply agency or a contractor to work in the school, that concern will be shared with the DSL (or deputy DSL), and/or headteacher, and recorded in accordance with the school's staff code of conduct policy and their employer notified about the concern, so that any potential patterns of inappropriate behaviour can be identified. - 39.2.4.
-Ensuring they are dealt with effectively should also protect those working in the school from potential false allegations or misunderstandings.

-39.3.
-Recording low-level concerns
+Ensuring they are dealt with effectively should also protect those working in the school from potential false allegations or misunderstandings. - 39.3.
+Recording low-level concerns - 39.3.1.

-- 39.3.1.
 All low-level concerns will be recorded in writing.
 The record should include details of the concern, the context in which the concern arose, and action taken.
 The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible.
 These records will be held securely and comply with the Data Protection Act 2018 and GDPR. - 39.3.2.
 The school will monitor and review any records so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
 Where a pattern of such behaviour is identified, the school will decide on a course of action, either through disciplinary procedures or where a pattern of behaviour moves from a concern to meeting the harms threshold, the case will be referred to the LADO.
 Consideration will be given to whether there are wider cultural issues within the school that enabled the behaviour to occur and where appropriate policies could be revised or extra training delivered to minimise the risk of it happening again.